ARM YOURSELF FOR ARMAGEDDON

 18 June 2018 – Students from Animation College Rotorua won three awards at last week’s regional awards ceremony for Bay of Plenty’s HP48Hour filmmaking competition.

-Their winning film, based on the theme “Last Day on Earth” won Best School Team, Best Production Design
+Their winning film, based on the theme “Last Day on Earth” won Best School Team, Best Production Design and Best Animation /VFX.

 The annual filmmaking competition provides a great learning experience for students as it throws them into a typical animation pipeline when the pressure is really on.
 The students had to deal with a crazy hectic